lightbend/model-serving-tutorial/README.md

 ## SBT Projects

 The SBT build is organized into several projects under the `root` project.
 There are four projects that illustrate model-serving techniques: `akkaserver`, `flinkserver`, `sparkserver`, `tensorflowserver`.
 There are four supporting projects: `client`, `configuration`, `model`, `protobufs`.
 Finally, the `data` directory contains all the data and models used.
+A data set for wine is used.

 ### Supporting Projects